 TDS on transfer of cryptocurrency and other VDA

 Along with the provision of cryptocurrency taxes at 30%, the government also introduced Section 194S for the deduction of TDS on the transfer of cryptocurrency and other VDAs.
 As per Section 194S, the person responsible for making the payment on the transfer of a VDA must deduct TDS at the rate of 1% if the aggregate transfer amount during the financial year exceeds INR 10,000.
 The said limit is INR 50,000 in the case of specified persons.

 The Income Tax Department had sent out notices to multiple taxpayers for not reporting the crypto trading in the ITRs of the previous years.
 When a trader signs up on a crypto exchange, he must complete the e-KYC process.
 Using the data of PAN, Aadhaar or linked bank accounts from the compliances done by the crypto exchanges, the income tax department has the data of all your crypto trades.

-The Income Tax Department sent out notices to taxpayers under Section 148A of the Income Tax Act.
+The ITD sent out tax notices for crypto trading to taxpayers under Section 148A of the Income Tax Act.
 This notice was to conduct an inquiry to provide an opportunity before issuing notice for escapement of income under Section 148.
-The notice mentions the amount of crypto trading in a financial year and if the taxpayer did not report it as Capital Gains in the Income Tax Return of the relevant year.
+The notice mentions the amount of crypto trading in a financial year and if the taxpayer did not report it as Capital Gains in the ITR of the relevant year.
 It provides the taxpayer an opportunity to provide an explanation by responding through emails.